kcartlidge/inspect-a-go/readme.md

 * Changes to visibility and return types of main ```Inspect``` function.
 * Values of the underlying type not just their string version
 * Multiple return values to include private fields too
+* Return of SQL CSV for field names and quoted field values
 * Understanding of attributes (e.g. for autogenerating form labels)
 * Possible consideration of nested structs (undecided)